-This information was invaluable to us marketers, as we could then begin to fine-tune our web content with additional keyword optimization and link building efforts to further cement your rankings for those particular search terms and get value-driven content in front of our audiences.
+This information is invaluable to us marketers; it allows us to to fine-tune our web content with additional keyword optimization and link building efforts to further cement organic rankings for those particular search terms and get value-driven content in front of our audiences.

 The SEO challenge ahead of us

 Unfortunately, however, all of this has now changed.
 Google has essentially ‘muddied the waters’ by displaying the now-infamous Google Analytics ‘not provided’ phrase instead of the actual search phrase.
 So instead of a rich list of keywords to help you gain greater insight into the search behaviour of your visitors, you now get the phrase ‘not provided’ in its place, essentially leaving you with fewer tools by which to measure your SEO efforts.

 According to a study of over 420 websites conducted by the digital marketing firm Optify back in 2012, the average webmaster could see around 39% of their referring keywords land in the ‘not provided’ category.

 With this latest change many webmasters have reported far higher numbers, with some even claiming that up to 90% of their keywords are now categorised as ‘not provided’.
 You can see the increase across a segment of website on Not Provided Count – as you can see, it’s certainly skyrocketed in recent weeks.

 All this has caused quite a stir in the SEO community, especially among companies that perform SEO services on behalf of a client.
 This lack of transparent data has hindered many SEOs from being able to show their clients which keywords are producing the most effective ROI.